-We love getting creative every Tuesday 11am-4.00pm throughout the year at West Hill Community Hall, Seven Dials Brighton.
+We love getting creative every Tuesday 1pm-6.00pm throughout the year at West Hill Community Hall, Seven Dials Brighton.
 Our creative drop-in session has a feast of activities for all the senses, including the following.

-After lunch at 2pm, a short 15 – 20 minute guided meditation led by a volunteer or group member, new ideas welcome.
+Short 15 – 20 minute guided meditation led by a volunteer or group member, new ideas welcome.

 Sessions aim to provide an open and inclusive space for creative development, peer support, nutrition and well-being awareness, with workshops run and led by volunteers and participants.
 Your ideas and skills are therefore always welcome!
 With only 1 on-site member of staff, Synergy largely relies on the help of members and volunteers to sustain activities and promote its ethos.